scalableminds/webknossos-libs/webknossos/README.md

     - up/downsample layers
     - compress layers
     - add/remove magnifications
-    - execution any of the `wkCuber` operations from your code
+    - execute any of the `wkCuber` operations from your code
 - manipulation of webKnossos skeleton annotations (*.nml) as Python objects
-    - access to node, comments, trees, bounding boxes, metadata etc.
+    - access to nodes, comments, trees, bounding boxes, metadata, etc.
     - create new skeleton annotation from Graph structures or Python objects
 - interaction, connection & scripting with your webKnossos instance over the REST API
     - uploading/downloading annotations